RealGavinPrice/The-Not-Meta-Social-Network/README.md

 Clone the application from the command line and run 'npm i' to install the necessary dependencies, then run the command "npm start" from the command line.

 ## Usage
-To run this application, run: npm start to use on a local server 3001 after cloning the repository and installing the necessary dependencies.
+To run this application, download this repo, run npm install, and then run npm start.

 ### Built With